 Developer shall design the drainage system to accommodate the ultimate development of the drainage areas.
 Flood damage potential for the completed Project shall not exceed pre-Project conditions.
-Developer shall perform hydrologic analysis for the design of drainage features to accommodate both the ultimate development of the drainage areas and interim drainage during construction.

 12.3.2 Storm Sewer Systems

 Where precluded from handling runoff with open channels by physical site constraints, or as directed in Book 2, Section 12, Developer shall design enclosed storm sewer systems to collect and convey runoff to appropriate discharge points.